OXIDprojects/vagrant-oxideshop/public/tools/README.md

-Various tools goes to this dir.
+Additional helper scripts are placed to this dir.